Airtable

 • AI-powered writing, summaries, and search included in paid plans

-Limitations: Not purpose-built for project management — lacks native Gantt charts with dependencies, resource management, and time tracking.
-Performance slows with large databases.
+Limitations: Not purpose-built for project management: lacks native Gantt charts with dependencies, resource management, and time tracking.
+Performance slows with large databases containing complex relations.
 No CRM, invoicing, or client portal.

 Coda is a doc-spreadsheet hybrid that lets you build interactive documents with tables, buttons, automations, and 450+ integrations (called Packs).
 It targets teams that want the flexibility of Airtable's databases inside a document-first interface.

-Coda's pricing model differs from Airtable — it charges per Doc Maker rather than per user, so viewers and editors who do not create docs are free.
-For teams with many consumers and few builders, this can be significantly cheaper.
+Coda's pricing model differs meaningfully from Airtable.
+It charges per Doc Maker rather than per user, so viewers and editors who do not create docs are free.
+For teams with many consumers and few builders, this can be 50-70% cheaper than Airtable's per-editor billing model.

 Key features: